harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-github-action-step.md

 ---
 title: Use the GitHub Action plugin step
-description: Run Github Actions in your Harness CI pipelines.
+description: Run GitHub Actions in your Harness CI pipelines.
 sidebar_position: 70
 ---